gabrieldemarmiesse/python-on-whales/README.md

 with a MIT licence and the packages will be available with `pip install python-on-whales`

-Until May 1st 2021, this package is accessible only by my sponsors:
+Until May 1st 2021, this package is accessible only by sponsors:

 1) Go to <https://github.com/sponsors/gabrieldemarmiesse>

 2) Pick any tier

 3) Do either `pip install git+ssh://git@github.com/gabrieldemarmiesse/python-on-whales.git` or if you use a `requirements.txt` or a `setup.py`, you can declare Python on Whales as a dependency with `python-on-whales @ git+ssh://git@github.com/gabrieldemarmiesse/python-on-whales.git`.